meliorence/react-native-snap-carousel/README.md

 ```

 A few things worth noting:
 * As you can see, the effect had to be inverted on Android.
-This is because of [a really annoying Android-specific bug](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/CUSTOM_INTERPOLATIONS.md#android).
+This has to do with [a really annoying Android-specific bug](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/CUSTOM_INTERPOLATIONS.md#android).
-* Even though the new layouts have been creted with horizontal carousels in mind, they will also work with vertical ones \o/
+* Even though the new layouts have been created with horizontal carousels in mind, they will also work with vertical ones \o/

 ### Custom interpolations

-On top of the new layouts, we've exposed the logic we used so that users can create more awesome layouts!
+On top of the new layouts, we've exposed the logic we used so that users can create their own awesome layouts!
 If you're interested, take a deep breath and see [the dedicated documentation](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/CUSTOM_INTERPOLATIONS.md).

 Here are two examples of what can easily be achieved (you can explore [the source code](https://github.com/archriss/react-native-snap-carousel/blob/master/example/src/utils/animations.js) and try it live in [the provided example](https://github.com/archriss/react-native-snap-carousel/tree/master/example)):